destiny0313/CSCI3100_Group41-Project-Code/README.md

 of environmental management.
 Lastly, we aim to stimulate consumptions of the society by publishing "no money" shopping mode.

+## About the Documents
+All the codes are included in CompleteCodes/Registration Please pull all the file in this path, and add the files, name it T4T Then the codes will become runnable.

 ## Key Dates
 - [x] Phase 1 (Due on 13/3/2020) : Project Design Document<br/>
 - [x] Phase 2 (Due on 27/3/2020) : Inital Code<br/>